Short Sale

 have been looking for a Realtor to assist you, here

-are several reasons why you should consider me!
+are several reasons why you should consider my team to

 I use a